Profit and loss account

 In accordance with the accrual principle, costs and revenues are matched so that, for example, sales and purchases made on credit during a year, but perhaps not yet paid for, will be included in the P & L for the year.

-Most of the detail in the profit and loss account comes from the need to provide detail of costs and, to a lesser extent, revenues.
+The profit and loss account is structured to provide a reasonably concise breakdown of costs and, to a lesser extent, revenues.
 This leads to the general form of a P & L that looks something like this:

 As can be seen, the P & L contains several profit numbers.
 Each of these gives us different, and useful, information.
 In addition, the P & L (perhaps together with other information) usually gives us enough information to calculate several other profit numbers such as EBITDA and EBITA